dries007/CurseMeta/static_md/schemas.md

 Curse File metadata

 Removed:

 - `Modules`: Contains (unspecified) fingerprint data per folder inside a package.

 Notes:

 - **Optionally** added `_Project`, to allow limited project info with less requests.
+- It's possible to request archived or deleted files with this endpoint.
+  Those files will generate some behind the scenes requests that cause a load time of up to a few seconds.
+  Increase your timeouts accordingly.

 ### Project file object list
 [`/<ProjectID>/files.json`](/226294/files.json)

 Json array of Project file objects.
 Don't use this if you just need 1 file's info.

+Notes:

+- Only available (non-archived or deleted) files are listed here.